The Power of the Hot Pepper

 The spicy sensation that some are so smitten by is caused by capsaicin.
 Capsaicin is a substance found in chili peppers, which most likely evolved as a means of deterring animals and fungi from feeding upon them.
 In fact, there is evidence that capsaicin is the world's first anti-fungal agent, hence its broadly anti-microbial properties.

 Research points to the possibility that, because of its anti-microbial and anti-fungal properties, the capsaicin in hot peppers actually has medicinal qualities.
-It has been used for centuries as a homeopathic remedy for all sorts of muscle and bone pain from rheumatoid arthritis to tendonitis.
+It has been used for centuries as a natural remedy for all sorts of muscle and bone pain from rheumatoid arthritis to tendonitis.
 Using Darwinian science, scientists like Paul Sherman have ascertained that the truth behind the baffling hot pepper might very well relate directly to the healing properties of the capsaicin found in chilis.
 He explains:

-"Humans do what makes them feel good, and they learn from each other," adding that people in hot climates learned that spicy food is less likely to make them sick and thus they have seemingly developed a preference for it.
+'Humans do what makes them feel good, and they learn from each other', adding that people in hot climates learned that spicy food is less likely to make them sick and thus they have seemingly developed a preference for it.

 Paul Sherman is a professor of neurobiology and behavior at Cornell University and he firmly believes that the enjoyment of spicy food stems from the bodies innate need to keep itself healthy.
 He contends that the spicy capaisin naturally present in hot peppers is full of antimicrobials which prevent food from spoiling.
 This is what makes tangy fair desirable.